metamx/rainer/README.md

 ### Using CommitKeeper with CommitStorage

 Combining a CommitStorage with a CommitKeeper is a common pattern used for managing configuration of a cluster of machines.
-The "Rainers" builder does this for you, but you can also do it manually.

 Combined setups can provide full-history journaled updates in an RDBMS, coupled with low latency notifications through ZooKeeper.
 The idea is to do all of your saves through a keeperPublishing CommitStorage (which will update ZooKeeper any time you save something) and to do your reads through a mirror provided by a CommitKeeper.
-To prevent inopportune crashes or out of band ZooKeeper modifications from causing ZooKeeper to become out of sync, you can also use an autoPublisher to periodically push any unpushed updates from your storage.
-This can all be done with something
+To prevent inopportune crashes or out of band ZooKeeper modifications from causing ZooKeeper to become out of sync, an autoPublisher can periodically detect and push any unpushed updates from your storage.

-like:
+The "Rainers" builder sets all of this up for you, but you can also do it manually with something like:

 ```scala
 // During setup, link your underlying storage and keeper together.